2022vedantkale-bit/SKILLLAB_PROR-2026-BALLTIME/README.md

 ## 18.1 Team Reflection

-Ownership was clear throughout — Kaushal on hardware, Heramb on software, Vedant on testing and docs.
+Ownership was clear throughout — Kaushal on hardware, Heramb on software, Vedant on testing and debugging.
 The biggest time loss was the Flask NameError on Day 1 (HTML variable defined after the route function that references it).
 Running the server and opening the browser immediately would have caught this in seconds — the lesson is to do an end-to-end smoke test before writing any sensor logic.
 The touch gesture detection required more tuning time than estimated; building a standalone gesture test script first (before integrating SocketIO) would have saved iteration time.

 ## 18.2 Technical Reflection